ObPose: Leveraging Pose for Object-Centric Scene Inference and Generation in 3D: Methods

 with $N_k$ being the number of points of object $k$.
-For the orientation of the object, which can be represented by a rotation matrix $\mathbf{R}_{t,k}\in \mathrm{SO}(3)$, we propose the following \textit{minimum volume principle} to define a unique shape-based object orientation: given a set of points, we set the canonical orientation of the object represented by those points to the orientation of the tightest bounding box that contains those points.
+For the orientation of the object, which can be represented by a rotation matrix $\mathbf{R}_{t,k}\in \mathrm{SO}(3)$, we propose the following \textit{minimum volume principle} to define a unique shape-based object orientation: given a set of points, we set the orientation of the object represented by those points to the orientation of the tightest bounding box that contains those points.
 Concretely, we find this bounding box by first transforming the points under several selection rotation matrices $\mathbf{R}^{s} \in \mathrm{SO}(3)$ and then computing the volume of the axis-aligned bounding boxes (AABBs) that contain these points.
-Selection rotation matrices are generated as equivolumetric grids in the SO(3) manifold \citep{murphy2021implicit,yershova2010generating}.
+Selection rotation matrices are generated as equivolumetric grids on the SO(3) manifold \citep{murphy2021implicit,yershova2010generating}.
 This method is based on the HEALPix method of generating equal area grids on the 2-sphere \citep{gorski2005healpix}.
 Due to the symmetry property of the bounding boxes, the smallest bounding box can have multiple solutions, e.g.~swapping the x-axis and the y-axis of the coordinates of the bounding box will result in another bounding box that has the same volume.
 Therefore, we select all the bounding boxes whose volumes are in the range $\left [V_{\text{min}},\left (1+\beta \right )V_{\text{min}}\right ]$ to account for this issue, where $V_{\text{min}}$ is the minimum volume of all the AABBs and $\beta$ is a small tolerance factor.
-We pick the AABB whose orientation is closest to the world coordinates and whose orientation is represented by the identity matrix $\mathbf{I}\in \mathbbm{R}^{3\times 3}$.
+We pick the AABB whose orientation is closest to the world coordinates and whose orientation is represented by the identity matrix $\mathbf{I}\in \mathbbm{R}^{3\times 3}$ for the first time step, and otherwise to the orientation in the previous time step.
 The distance $d_{\text{SO}(3)}$ is measured by the geodesic distance on the $\mathrm{SO}(3)$ manifold: